varunelavia/readmeai/DOCKERHUB-DESCRIPTION.md

 **Generate Options:**
 * `path`: (Required) Path to the directory to analyze (e.g., "/app/project" inside container).
+  - Must be a valid directory path
+  - Directory must exist and be accessible
 * `--api <gemini|openai|anthropic>`: (Required if not configured) Specify the AI provider.
+  - Must be one of the supported APIs
 * `--ai-model <model_name>`: (Required if not configured) Specify the model from the chosen provider.
+  - Must be a valid model for the chosen API
-Use list-models to see available models.
+  - Use list-models to see available models
 * `--api-key <key_string>`: Provide API key directly (overrides API_KEY env var and config).
+  - Must be a valid API key for the chosen service
 * `--readme-filename <name.md>`: Output filename (default: README.md).
 * `--additional-context <text>`: Provide extra context to the AI.
 * `--dirs-to-ignore <dir1,dir2>`: Comma-separated directories to ignore.
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 * `--files-to-ignore <file1,file2>`: Comma-separated files to ignore.
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 * `--extensions-to-ignore <ext1,ext2>`: Comma-separated file extensions to ignore (no dots).
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 * `--extensions-to-allow <ext1,ext2>`: Comma-separated file extensions to explicitly process.
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 * `--max-retries <N>`: (Default: 3) Max API call retries.
+  - Must be between 1 and 10
 * `--retry-delay <N>`: (Default: 2) Seconds between retries.
+  - Must be between 1 and 30
 * `--max-tokens <N>`: (Default: 2048) Max tokens for generation.
+  - Must be between 100 and 4096
 * `--debug`: Enable debug logging.

 #### 2. `configure` - Set API Keys & Defaults